alamers/openhab-addons/bundles/org.openhab.binding.switchbot/README.md

 # Switchbot Binding

 This binding provides access to Switchbot devices via a Switchbot Account bridge.

 (An alternative route via direct bluetooth access could be implemented but is not yet done).
+The implementation is largely based on the Neato binding by Patrik Wimnell and Jeff Lauterbach, and adapted from there.

 ## Supported Things